Blue Wizard Digital: Shell Shockers

 As of mid-2019, the game had almost 40 million players worldwide, and is one of the most popular .io games available online.

 Shell Shockers has been the target of some controversy, as it is commonly played by school students on Chromebooks provided by schools for educational purposes.
-Some of the gaming platforms offering the browser-based game, such as CrazyGames, have therefore been blocked by American schools.
+However, Blue Wizard has also created many proxy domains, such as freegames.io, meaning that blocking it would not always help.
+Many other gaming platforms that also offer the browser-based game, such as CrazyGames, have therefore been blocked by American schools.

 Slayaway Camp

 "A puzzle game for people who hate puzzle games," Slayaway Camp is set at a summer camp that's been set upon by a serial killer.
 Its blocky chibi-like style of character art makes it "adorably gruesome" and perhaps more palatable for those who would otherwise shy away from a horror game.
 Originally released in 2016 for PC, its success led to a console port of the game in 2017, with releases for Xbox One and PS4.

 Kapalka has stated that one of his intentions in running Blue Wizard is to "find a way to make... puzzle games less boring, more viscerally exciting," and both Slayaway Camp and Friday the 13th: Killer Puzzle, another popular Blue Wizard camp-horror game, serve this goal.

+Slayaway Camp II: Netflix and Kill is in development and will be released on Steam at a currently unknown date.